Daniel-Mietchen/datascience/nih-strategic-plan.md

  -  Components of the Areas of Opportunity that Apply Across Biomedicine that are not applicable to an NIH-wide Strategic Plan
  -  Future opportunities or emerging research needs
   - Provide responders to such RFIs with an option to have their responses made public
+  - Make NIH RePORTER more comprehensively open, so that it can be used as a tool to discover research ideas,  data, equipment, software or other resources as well as potential collaborators, mentors, educators
+    - think feed of all NIH-funded MRI scans or gene sequences

 Attachments are permitted in "PDF, DOC, DOCX" formats.